 Electric cars do not run on diesel or petrol but rather on electric power.
 These vehicles operate on a closed circuit, which means zero carbon emissions from the engine.
-The fact that these cars are powered by electricity makes them more appealing to environmentalists looking to lower their carbon footprint.
+These cars are powered by electricity, making them more appealing to environmentalists looking to lower their carbon footprint.

-As an added advantage, you can charge up your EV at home using the standard socket which brings your carbon footprint even lower.
-If you’re concerned about the environment and looking for a better way to drive, you should then consider switching to an electric car.
+As an added advantage, you can charge up your EV at home using the standard socket,, bringing your carbon footprint even lower.
+If you’re concerned about the environment and looking for a better way to drive, you should consider switching to an electric car.

 Lower Maintenance Costs

 All cars need proper servicing and maintenance to perform optimally over time.
 Diesel and petrol engines are considerably more expensive to maintain when compared to electric vehicles.
-One of the reasons for this, according to the professional engineers at Fircroft, is because an electric motor only has less than 20 movable parts, while diesel and petrol engines have hundreds of moveable parts.
+One of the reasons for this, according to the professional engineers at Fircroft, is because an electric motor only has less than 20 movable parts.
+In contrast, diesel and petrol engines have hundreds of moveable parts.